Nuclei - Automated Vulnerability Scanning Tool

 Vulnerability templates are heart of tool and are available on github.
 These templates are developed by more than 100 security researchers and maintained by projectdiscovery.

-Templates are categorizes based on cves, vulnerabilities, exposed panels, takeovers, misconfigurations, technologies, default-logins etc.
+Templates are categorized based on cves, vulnerabilities, exposed panels, takeovers, misconfigurations, technologies, default-logins, etc.

 Installation

-Must ensure installation of go language before installing nuclei.
-Use below one liner command for clean installation.
-If you still have some issue, refer official website.
+Must ensure the installation of go language before installing nuclei.
+Use the below one-liner command for a clean installation.
+If you still have some issues, refer official website.

 sudo apt install golang

-Now all set for installation of nuclei by using below one liner command:
+Now all set for installation of nuclei by using the below one-liner command:

 GO111MODULE=on go get -v github.com/projectdiscovery/nuclei/v2/cmd/nuclei